darsain/sly/README.md

 # Sly

-jQuery plugin for one-directional scrolling simulation with item based navigation support.
+jQuery plugin for one-directional scrolling simulation with item based navigation support and lots of other goodies.

 **This plugin is in beta testing!**

 [See the DEMO](http://darsain.github.com/sly)

-## Terminology & requirements
+## Layout & requirements

 ![Terminology](http://darsain.github.com/sly/terminology.png)